-- 5. For this reason, this encoding scheme is called a one-bit error correcting, two-bit error detecting scheme.
-Its usefulness is based on the assumption that errors involving three or more bits are so improbable as to be allow us to assume such errors won't occur. - a.
-Suppose that the probability of a bit being corrupted is 10^{-9} .
-(One per billion). - i.
+For this reason, this encoding scheme is called a one-bit error correcting, two-bit error detecting scheme.
+Its usefulness is based on the assumption that errors involving three or more bits are so improbable as to be allow us to assume such errors won't occur. a) Suppose that the probability of a bit being corrupted is 10-9.
+(One per billion).

 Such an error can be corrected and processing can proceed.
-If we process a billion bits per second, such a situation will arise, on the average, once per second. - ii.
-The probability of a two bit error is 10^{-18} .
+If we process a billion bits per second, such a situation will arise, on the average, once per second.

+- b) The probability of a two bit error is 10-18.
 Such an error can be detected and some alternate path can be pursued to get the correct value.
 (E.g. recomputing it from an old value and a log of transactions, or retransmitting if we are dealing with a message over a network.)
-If we process a billion bits per second, this will occur, on the average, once every 317 years. - iii.
-The probability of a three bit error is 10^{-27} .
+If we process a billion bits per second, this will occur, on the average, once every 317 years. - c) The probability of a three bit error is 10-27.
 Such an error might be detected (many would be), but could escape detection.
-If we process a billion bits/second, this amounts to no more than one undetected error in 317 billion years probably fairly safe! - b.
-Note that neither this scheme, nor any other, can GUARANTEE that an undetected error won't occur - it can only make such an error improbable enough to make us willing to trust the system. - c.
-The fact that error-correcting and detecting schemes are only probably correct means that, in some sense, computer-processed data is never ABSOLUTELY GUARANTEED to be accurate.
+If we process a billion bits/second, this amounts to no more than one undetected error in 317 billion years probably airly safe! - 6.
+Note that neither this scheme, nor any other, can GUARANTEE that an undetected error won't occur it can only make such an error improbable enough to make us willing to trust the system.

+The fact that error-correcting and detecting schemes are only probably correct means that, in some sense, computer-processed data is never ABSOLUTELY GUARANTEED to be accurate!
+(But of course the same is likely to be even more true of any hand-written scheme as well).

-III.
-Hamming Codes
+III.Hamming Codes